Lucky Them: Reception

-On Rotten Tomatoes the film had a 78% approval rating based on 41 reviews, with an average rating of 6.70/10.
+On Rotten Tomatoes the film has a 78% approval rating based on 41 reviews, with an average rating of 6.70/10.
 The site's consensus states that "Lucky Them may not quite live up to Toni Collette's bravura starring performance, but it's certainly elevated by it".
-On Metacritic, the film holds a score of 65 out of 100 based on reviews from 19 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a score of 65 out of 100 based on reviews from 19 critics, indicating "generally favorable" reviews.

 Peter Travers of Rolling Stone gave Lucky Them 3 out of 4, saying that "Haden Church gives the movie the joyous kick it needs.
 His flirty thrust-and-parry with Collette is beautifully played".
 Justin Chang of Variety said that "the truest and most meaningful chemistry [in Lucky Them] is generated by Ellie and Charlie, two individuals who are so fun to hang out with that they justify even the film’s flimsiest narrative setups".
 David Rooney of The Hollywood Reporter said that the set-up was a little labored, "the performances are so engaging and the characters so pleasurable to be around that it's easy to forget the script's flaws".
 Tim Grierson of ScreenDaily called Lucky Them "largely a goofy comedy", but also said that "Griffiths gives the film a melancholy centre that's poignant without being overdone".

 Lucky Them also got a 3 out of 5 from The Times of India and RogerEbert.com.

-When asked about why it took an additional year and a half for this film to be released in Australia despite having a star cast, Damien Straker of Impulse Gamer said that the film is "either isn't spectacular or it's increasingly difficult for women to etch themselves into the film market, currently dominated by men.
+When asked about why it took an additional year and a half for the film to be released in Australia despite having a star cast, Damien Straker of Impulse Gamer said that the film "either isn't spectacular or it's increasingly difficult for women to etch themselves into the film market, currently dominated by men.
 Truthfully, it’s a bit of both".

-Abhimanyu Das of Slant Magazine gave Lucky Them 2 out of 4, saying that "the thinness of the material is only accentuated by the cast’s spirited efforts to pad it out".
+Abhimanyu Das of Slant Magazine gave Lucky Them 2 out of 4 stars, saying that "the thinness of the material is only accentuated by the cast’s spirited efforts to pad it out".